MicrosoftDocs/semantic-kernel-docs/semantic-kernel/memories/vector-db.md

 ## Take the next step

 Congratulations on mastering the basic concepts of LLM AI.
-You're now ready to leap into the world of SK.
+You're now ready to leap into the world of Semantic Kernel.
 You can do it!

 > [!div class="nextstepaction"]
 > [Discover Semantic Kernel](/semantic-kernel/concepts-sk)